sandialabs/matcal/documentation/source/MatCal Generated SIERRA Standard Models.rst

 To begin, you instantiate the desired class for the characterization experiment you need to simulate for calibration.
-The instantiation of all standard model classes takes a :class:`~matcal.sandia.material.Material` object and a list of geometric parameters.
+The instantiation of all standard model classes takes a :class:`~matcal.sierra.material.Material` object and a list of geometric parameters.
 All required geometric parameters for a standard model must be provided upon instantiation.
 Any missing parameters will result in an error